Production of high-spin $\omega_J/\rho_J$ ($J=2,3,4,5$) mesons in $\pi^{-}p$ reactions: Production of higher-spin ( ) mesons in reactions

-All panels in Fig.~\ref{highercs} share two key features characteristic of $t$-channel processes: (i) a very strong forward peak ($\cos\theta \to 1$) at all energies, and (ii) the forward peak becomes narrower, and its cross section value gets smaller everywhere, as the c.m. energies W increases.
-This reflects the kinematics of meson exchange, where small momentum transfer favors scattering at very small angles, an effect that becomes more pronounced at higher energies.
+All panels in Fig.~\ref{highercs} share two key features of $t$-channel processes: (i) a very strong forward peak ($\cos\theta \to 1$) at all energies, and (ii) the forward peak narrows with increasing energy.
+This reflects the kinematics of meson exchange, where small momentum transfer favors scattering at very small angles.

+A closer inspection reveals significant effects of both spin and isospin.
+For the $J=2$ resonances, a clear isospin splitting is observed.
+The $\omega_2(1975)$ [Fig.~\ref{highercs}(a)] exhibits forward differential cross sections on the order of $10\,\mu\mathrm{b}$ across the measured energy range.
+In contrast, its isospin partner, the $\rho_2(1940)$ [Fig.~\ref{highercs}(d)], displays a consistently larger magnitude, with forward cross sections on the order of $10^{2}\,\mu\mathrm{b}$.
+This indicates that the production of the isovector $\rho_2$ state is significantly enhanced compared to the isoscalar $\omega_2$ state for $J=2$.

-A closer inspection reveals the impact of spin.
-The $J=4$ state $\omega_4(2250)$ [Fig.~\ref{highercs}(a)] reaches differential cross sections up to about $10\;\mu\mathrm{b}$ in the extreme forward direction, while its isospin partner $\rho_4(2230)$ [Fig.~\ref{highercs}(b)] shows a similar shape but with a slightly gentler slope.
-The $J=5$ states [Figs.~\ref{highercs}(c) and (d)] exhibit the expected suppression.
-For $\rho_5(2350)$, the forward differential cross section is about $0.01\ \mu\mathrm{b}$, which is still within a potentially measurable range.
+The $J=4$ state $\omega_4(2250)$ [Fig.~\ref{highercs}(b)] reaches differential cross sections of up to about $10;\mu\mathrm{b}$ in the extreme forward direction, while its isospin partner $\rho_4(2230)$ [Fig.~\ref{highercs}(e)] shows a similar shape but with a slightly gentler slope and a lower peak magnitude.
+The $J=5$ states [Figs.~\ref{highercs}(c) and (f)] exhibit the expected strong suppression, particularly for the $\rho_5(2350)$ state.